-simonw 5 hours ago
+simonw 5 months ago

 > A Redding Police Department officer in 2021 was charged with six misdemeanors after being accused of accessing CLETS to set up a traffic stop for his fiancée's ex-husband, resulting in the man's car being towed and impounded, the local outlet A News Cafe reported.
 Court records show the officer was fired, but he was ultimately acquitted by a jury in the criminal case.
 He now works for a different police department 30 miles away.